Rustin170506/tidb-analyze.slide/slides.md

 The optimizer uses the TopN data structure to make this estimate.

-Since the value 100 is in the TopN data structure, the optimizer can quickly determine the number of matching rows.
+The value 100 is in the TopN data structure, because it’s an even number and we inserted it twice.

-I want to emphasize that this is a very straightforward example.
-For more complex queries, the optimizer’s use of statistics is much more intricate.

 -->